PCAARRD wraps up research monitoring and evaluation training

-Titled, National Research and Development Project for Watershed Management in the Philippines (NRDPWMP), the project is funded by the Philippine Council for Agriculture, Aquatic and Natural Resources Research and Development of the Department of Science and Technology (DOST-PCAARRD).
+Twenty-three project leaders and researchers flocked to Cebu City on April 17, 2017 for a five-day training initiated by the Philippine Council for Agriculture, Aquatic and Natural Resources Research and Development of the Department of Science and Technology (DOST-PCAARRD).

 Titled as “Outcomes-Based Research Monitoring and Evaluation for Industry Strategic S&T Plans (ISP) as well as programs and projects,” the training aimed to enhance the skills of the participant-stakeholders of the ISPs.

 Balik Scientist winds up engagement with exit report

 Dr. Michael Y. Roleda, a scientist under the Balik Scientist Program (BSP) concluded his short-term engagement recently through an exit report presentation at the University of the Philippines-Marine Science Institute (UP-MSI), his host institution.

 Roleda gave a lecture titled “Red, Blue, and Green and Shades in Between: Environmental or Genetic Control in Color Expression in Kappaphycus?”

 The lecture focused on the color chromatic adaptation (CCA) of Kappaphycus, commonly known as red algae, the seaweed used in the production of irradiated carrageenan, a plant growth regulator.

 Twenty-six project implementers joined a three-day training, which taught them the art of effectively selling their project ideas.

 Held in Cebu City recently, the training was titled “How to Get Key Decision Makers Say Yes to Your Project Ideas: A Training Course for Project Implementers.”